 South Carolina is considered a strict liability state when it comes to dog bites, which means that a dog owner is virtually always responsible for their dog’s actions, regardless of the animal’s history or lack of history of prior violence.
 Dog owners can be responsible in South Carolina for dog bites when a victim was in a public or private place and did not provoke or antagonize the animal.

-If you suffered severe injuries because of a bite by an emotional support dog or other animal in South Carolina, Jebaily Law Firm, P.A. is ready to fight to seek the compensation you need to get the best care and treatment available and not have to worry about how to pay for it.
+If you suffered severe injuries because of a bite by an emotional support dog or other animal in South Carolina, Jebaily Law Firm is ready to fight to seek the compensation you need to get the best care and treatment available and not have to worry about how to pay for it.

 Our firm handles dog bite cases on a contingency fee basis, so you won’t pay us a cent unless and until we win your case.
 Call us or contact us online to schedule a free consultation with a South Carolina dog- bite lawyer today.